 - acquire local permits or licences on your behalf, including foreign visas or work permits;

 - investigate, certify or vouch for perspective employers; or

 See About consular services for a more complete list of services available to Canadians abroad.

 We encourage all Canadian citizens in Taiwan to sign up for the Registration of Canadians Abroad service.
 Registration allows the Government of Canada to contact you in case of an emergency abroad or in Canada.

-Department of Education, Taichung City Government
+Education Bureau of Taichung City Government

 Department of Education, Taipei City Government